sagemath/trac_to_gh/Issue 6001.md

 # Issue 6001: [with patch, needs work] tear out docstrings in the notebook into a new window

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6001

 Original creator: mpatel